ELBA’s Mentoring Works programme matches Year 10 and Sixth Form students to volunteer business mentors working in the City of London and Canary Wharf

 Established in 1996, ELBA’s Mentoring Works programme matches Year 10 and Sixth Form students to volunteer business mentors working in the City of London and Canary Wharf.
 Mentoring Works supports mentees to develop the knowledge and skills needed for future education, training or careers.

-Across the Year 10 and Sixth Form programmes we work with hundreds of young people and mentors each year within the London Boroughs of Hackney and Haringey.
-Our geographic focus has been on those areas that are positioned high on the Indices of Deprivation.
-We acknowledge that students from these areas may benefit from being connected to opportunities and contacts that they might not otherwise access, in order to aid social mobility.
+Across the Year 10 and Sixth Form programmes we work with hundreds of young people and mentors each year.
+Our geographic focus has been on those areas that are positioned high on the Indices of Deprivation, with the belief that students from these areas will benefit from being connected to opportunities and contacts that they might not otherwise access.

 - Introduce young people to the world of work